 Schedule for most weeks during the school year:

 - Wednesdays: Statistics teachers provide live moderation of student comments from 9 a.m. to 2 p.m.
-Eastern Time.
+ET.

 - Friday mornings: The graph’s release is updated with the “reveal.”
 This includes the graph’s article, additional questions, and stat nuggets—definitions of statistical terms and where they are seen in the graph.